European banking job numbers drop a further 21,000 in first half

 "(Bankers) think, 'I'm not going to get paid any more if I work 20 hours (a day) ... why should I go crazy?'
 Revenues are coming down because of that and it's a vicious circle," he said.

-Even if the economic outlook picks up, banks are unlikely to go on any hiring sprees as they adjust to the new shape of their organizations and keep a wary eye on market volatility caused by wider geopolitical concerns, such as the situation in Ukraine.
+Even if the economic outlook picks up, banks are unlikely to go on any hiring sprees as they adust to the new shape of their organisations and keep a wary eye on market volatility caused by wider geopolitical concerns, such as the situation in Ukraine.

 "I would like to think by the early part of next year we're probably going to start to see some forward momentum, however... it's still a little bit of a crystal ball way of seeing things," said Miles Stribbling, a director at recruitment firm Phaidon International.